SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Getting Started.md

 ### Lab 0: Sign in to the Azure portal

-1. Sign in the Azure Portal by navigating to https://portal.azure.com/ in your browser.
+1. Sign in to the Azure Portal by navigating to https://portal.azure.com/ in your browser.

 2. Use the azure credentials provided in the **Environment Details** tab to log in to the portal.